 Databases and e-resources

 Healthcare databases allow you to track-down journal articles by topic and where possible link you to the whole article if the library owns it in its collection.
 They offer a more comprehensive search than Hunter.
 Key databases for paramedic and emergency healthcare are listed below, as well as related databases such as evidence based healthcare and anatomy.

-The library has a wide range of nursing and healthcare practice books including many specialist areas.
+The library has a wide range of books relating to the field of paramedic science and emergency medicine.
 If the book record has a Full text available link this means that you can access an e-book version.
 Login with your SGUL username and password to view books online.
-This video shows you how to access e-books.
+The following video guides you through accessing e-books.

-Nursing books can also be located on the shelves starting at call number WY although there will be many relevant books that are found at different places in the library.
+General paramedic/emergency care books can also be located on the shelves starting at call number WB 105 although there will be many relevant books that are found at different places in the library.

 The call number is the series of letters and numbers on the spine of the book that helps you to find it in the library:

-To comprehensively search for a book in the library use Hunter to search the library catalogue at Books and More.
+To comprehensively search for a book in the library use Hunter to search the library's book collection at Books and more.
 Click on Check availability of print copies to see where the book is located in the Library.
 The video below shows you how to find a book using Hunter and how to locate it on the shelf.